haoyang9804/ISSTA24-Solidity-Study/README.md

 afl-fuzz-compiler -2 25 -1 75 -m 10240 -i acf-seeds -o findings/ solidity/build-acf/solc/solc @@
 ```

-The fuzzing results are stored in directory `findings`

 To run solfuzzer,

 First drop by afl folder `cd afl` and `sudo make install`, then